kartoza/InfrastructureMapper/sql/schema.README.md

 ## 🏠 Buildings and Fences

-This section outlines the schema for buildings and fences, including types and geometries.
+This section describes buildings, fences, and their associated materials and conditions.

 ```mermaid
 erDiagram